Technical Scale Challenges with Git

 For a small team, this is not a major issue.
 The odds of a collision in that time window are fairly small, and when the collisions do happen, it’s fairly quick to fetch, redo the merge or rebase, and try to push again.

 On a large team, this issue brings your productivity to a standstill.
-Imagine you have 400 people all trying to push to master, and imagine that it’s the last day before a big milestone and everyone has lots of changes to get in.
+Imagine you have 400 people all trying to push to main, and imagine that it’s the last day before a big milestone and everyone has lots of changes to get in.
 It is incredibly frustrating to get stuck in a fetch-merge-push loop, and feel like you’re racing all of your teammates to get your changes in.
 It is also very detrimental to code quality, because frustrated developers who are just trying to finish that last change so they can go home are likely to skip steps in their validation because that’s the only way to win the race.

 As you add more people to a repo, the odds of a push collision increase quadratically with the number of people.
 So while this is a minor issue for the GVFS repo, it’s a major nuisance for the Azure DevOps repo, and it would be a complete show stopper for the Windows repo.